Isn't there a good quality water filter pitcher that's made of glass?

 Where can I get replacement filters?

-The carbon plus ion exchange filter will be sold in 1-, 2-, and 3-packs.
-And there will be a full filter replacement pack with both the membrane and carbon filters.
+The carbon plus ion exchange filter is sold as a single or in multipacks.
+You can also buy a full filter replacement pack with both the membrane and carbon filters.

 What comes in the box?